itsumura-h/nim-allographer/README.md

 ```
 export PATH=$PATH:~/.nimble/bin
 ```
-After install allographer, "attorney" command is going to be used.
+After install allographer, "attorney" command is going to be able to use.

 ### Create config file
 ```
-cd /your/working/dir
+cd /your/project/dir
 attorney makeConf
 ```
-`/your/working/dir/conf/database.ini` will be generated
+`/your/project/dir/conf/database.ini` will be generated

 ### Edit confing file
 By default, config file is set to use sqlite